 COMPLEX SYSTEMS & SMALL SATELLITES (C3S)

-C3S has developed a 3U cubesat structure that utilizes a card slot system, as shown in Figure 6.4, which is intended to provide several stated benefits over the more common PC/104 stack solution.
-These benefits include access to individual cards during integration and testing (PC/104 solutions require de-integration of an entire stack to isolate a single card), improved stack-up tolerance, and better thermal management of individual cards compared to a traditional PC/104 stack, where all cards are connected series and are thermally interdependent 4.
+C3S has developed a 3U CubeSat structure that utilizes a card slot system, as shown in Figure 6‑7, which is intended to provide several stated benefits over the more common PC/104 stack solution.
+These benefits include access to individual cards during integration and testing (PC/104 solutions require de-integration of an entire stack to isolate a single card), improved stack-up tolerance, and better thermal management of individual cards compared to a traditional PC/104 stack, where all cards are connected series and are thermally interdependent 7.

 There are several companies offering mechanisms for the small spacecraft and smaller markets.
-Although not exhaustive, this section will highlight a few devices for release actuation, component pointing, and boom extension, that represent the state of the art for the cubesat market.
-Deployable mechanisms used for deorbit devices, please refer to the Deorbit chapter.
+Although not exhaustive, this section will highlight a few devices for release actuation, component pointing, and boom extension that represent the state of the art for the CubeSat market.
+For deployable mechanisms used for deorbit devices, please refer to the Deorbit chapter.

 CDT: Deployable Booms